hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	Select an option: 1
 	Enter the directory to move the snapshots to: /tmp The snapshots will be moved to /tmp.
-	Press Y to continue or N to cancel.yMoving snapshots...
+	Press Y to continue or N to cancel. y
+	Moving snapshots...
 	Files moved.
 	```
 	The uninstall will then continue...